vseryakov/backendjs/README.md

       Example:

               /auth?_accesstoken=1
-                { id: "NNNNN...", alias: "Test User", "bk-access-token": "XXXXX....", "bk-access-token-age": 604800000 }
+              > { id: "XXXX...", alias: "Test User", "bk-access-token": "XXXXX....", "bk-access-token-age": 604800000 }

-              /message/get?bk-access-token=XXXXXX...
+              /account/get?bk-access-token=XXXXXX...
+              > { id: "XXXX...", alias: "Test User", ... }

 - `/login`

    Same as the /auth but it uses cleartext password for user authentication, this request does not need a signature, just simple login and password query parameters to be sent to the backend.

-The intened usage is for Web sessions which would require to pass _session=1 or _accesstoken=1 to be able to make subsequent requests.
+   The intened usage is for Web sessions which use sessions cookies when sent with `_session=1` or to be used with access tokens when sent with `_accesstoken=1`.

    Parameters: